reissbaker/romdrop/README.md

  $$/   $$/  $$$$$$/  $$/      $$/       $$$$$$$/  $$/   $$/  $$$$$$/  $$/
 ```

-A fast, light webserver you can run directly on your Raspberry Pi running
+A fast, light webserver that runs directly on your Raspberry Pi running
-RetroPie, to make ROM uploads easy.
-Go to `<hostname>.lan:<port>` and drop ROMs
+RetroPie and makes ROM uploads easy.
+Go to `<hostname>.lan:<port>` and drop
-onto your Pi.
+ROMs onto your Pi.

 # Dependencies
 [Rust](https://rustup.rs/) and [Rollup](https://rollupjs.org/).